dpleshkov/starblast-pinger/README.md

 | preferredRegion | string | Preferred region in case there are multiple games in different regions with the same ID | none |
 | maxGetID | positive integer | To declare the highest player ID to get | 3x the fetching game's capacity (if found) |

+Note that if `options` is `null`, `undefined` or omitted, everything will go by their default values

 For example:
 ```js
 pinger.getSystemInfo('https://starblast.io/#5349', {